hasanbarary/Linux-join-AD-tools/README.md

 # Linux-graphicall-join-AD
-linux tools for join to active directory with graphic
+linux graphic tools for join to active directory with graphic